kgorking/gbs/README.md

 - [ ] Support for running custom build steps before/after compilation
 - [ ] Integrate with Visual Studio [Code]
 - [ ] WSL

-## Note
-Yes, I'm aware of the irony of using CMake to make a build system.